arjunperi/Brick-Breaker-Game/doc/PLAN.md

  * Strong block - this block has multiple lives and thus must be hit by the ball multiple times before it is removed.

- * Power up block - when this block is hit by the ball, the block is removed and a power-up is rewarded.
+ * Rubber block - when this block is hit by the ball, the block is removed and the ball's speed is increased.

 #### Power Up Ideas